lexuszhi1990/lexuszhi1990.github.io/source/_posts/2018-03-09-docker-basic-usage.md

 EOF
 ```

-you can set your default registry-mirrors:
+you also can set your default registry-mirrors:
 "registry-mirrors": ["http://your-aliyun.mirror.aliyuncs.com"]

 restart the docker daemon